blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 ### Reolink Cameras

 Reolink has older cameras (ex: 410 & 520) as well as newer camera (ex: 520a & 511wa) which support different subsets of options.
-In both cases using the below configuration is recommended.
+In both cases using the http stream is recommended.
+Frigate works much better with newer reolink cameras that are setup with the below options:

 If available, recommended settings are:
 - `On, fluency first` this sets the camera to CBR (constant bit rate)